-Specially designed and developed for food and beverage production, chemical–free UV treatment eliminates all types of water-borne micro-organisms, including bacteria, moulds, yeasts, spores & viruses.
+Specially designed and developed for food and beverage production, chemical–free ultraviolet water treatment eliminates all types of water-borne micro-organisms, including bacteria, moulds, yeasts, spores & viruses.

 Critically, UV treatment does not affect the organoleptic properties of water and other liquids, providing high rates of disinfection without any changes to taste, PH, texture and odour.
 This key benefit has seen UV systems widely deployed in all areas of food and beverage production, including: